 Albatrosses lay one egg in the nest made of mud and guano.
 This tall pillar later is occupied by a fluffy chick.

-If you have any queries or would like to leave a comment for our guestbook, please drop as an e-mail.
+If you have any queries or would like to leave a comment, please drop as an e-mail.
 We are always happy to hear from you.